Enabling Developer Mode on a device

 Overview

-Before you can turn on Developer Mode, pair your device with Xcode, as described in Pairing your devices with Xcode.
-Xcode displays a message when you need to turn on Developer Mode during the pairing process or when Developer Mode is turned off on a previously connected device.
+When you start pairing a device, Device Hub displays a message when you need to turn on Developer Mode or when Developer Mode is turned off on a previously paired device.
+For more information, see Pairing your devices with your Mac.

-After you pair your device and turn on Developer Mode, you can choose the device as a run destination in the project editor.
-Also, Developer settings appear on the device that help you test and debug your app.
-For more information on running your app on a device, see Running your app in Simulator or on a device.
+After you turn on Developer Mode, Developer settings appear on the device that help you test and debug your app.

 Turn on Developer Mode in iOS, iPadOS, watchOS, and visionOS

-In the Privacy & Security settings on the device, toggle the Developer Mode switch under Security to on.
+In the Privacy & Security settings on the device, turn on the Developer Mode switch under Security.
 An alert appears to warn you that Developer Mode reduces the security of your device.
 To continue turning on Developer Mode, tap the Restart button in the alert.

 Turn off Developer Mode

-To turn off Developer Mode, toggle the Settings > Privacy & Security > Developer Mode switch off and restart the device.
+To turn off Developer Mode, turn off the Developer Mode switch in Settings > Privacy & Security and restart the device.
 After you turn off Developer Mode, you can’t run apps from Xcode on the device until you turn on Developer Mode again.